Bone Augmentation Upper and Lower Jaw

 Dr. Josephine Phillips

-A Bone augmentation may be necessary prior to implant placement.
-The correct material and a careful approach are essential.
+Bone augmentation may be necessary before an implantation.
+The correct material and a careful approach are crucial.